Pelagianism: Pelagianism and Judaism

 One of the most important distinctions between Christianity and Judaism is that the former conventionally teaches justification by faith, while the latter teaches that man has the choice to follow divine law.
 By teaching the absence of original sin and the idea that humans can choose between good and evil, Pelagianism advocated a position close to that of Judaism.
-Pelagius wrote positively of Jews and Judaism, recommending that Christians study Old Testament (i.e., the Tanakh) law—a sympathy not commonly encountered in Christianity after Paul.
+Pelagius wrote positively of Jews and Judaism, recommending that Christians study Old Testament (i.e., the Tanakh) law — a sympathy not commonly encountered in Christianity after Paul.
 Augustine was the first to accuse Pelagianism of "Judaizing", which became a commonly heard criticism of it.
 However, although contemporary rabbinic literature tends to take a Pelagian perspective on the major questions, and it could be argued that the rabbis shared a worldview with Pelagius, there were minority opinions within Judaism (such as the Essenes) which argued for ideas more similar to Augustine's.
 Overall, Jewish discourse did not discuss free will and emphasized God's goodness in his revelation of the Torah.

 Later responses

 Semi-Pelagian controversy

 The resolution of the Pelagian controversy gave rise to a new controversy in southern Gaul in the fifth and sixth centuries, retrospectively called by the misnomer "semi-Pelagianism".
 The "semi-Pelagians" all accepted the condemnation of Pelagius, believed grace was necessary for salvation, and were followers of Augustine.
 The controversy centered on differing interpretations of the verse 1 Timothy 2:4: "For this is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth."
 Augustine and Prosper of Aquitaine assumed that God's will is always effective and that some are not saved (i.e., opposing universal reconciliation).
 Their opponents, based on the tradition of Eastern Christianity, argued that Augustinian predestination contradicted the biblical passage.
-Cassian, whose writings survived, argued for prevenient grace that individuals could accept or reject.
+John Cassian, whose writings survived, argued for prevenient grace that individuals could accept or reject.
 Other semi-Pelagians were said to undermine the essential role of God's grace in salvation and argue for a median between Augustinianism and Pelagianism, although these alleged writings are no longer extant.
 At the Council of Orange in 529, called and presided over by the Augustinian Caesarius of Arles, semi-Pelagianism was condemned but Augustinian ideas were also not accepted entirely: the synod advocated synergism, the idea that human freedom and divine grace work together for salvation.

-Christians often used "Pelagianism" as an insult to imply that the target denied God's grace and strayed into heresy.
+Christians often used "Pelagianism" as a criticism to imply that the target denied God's grace and strayed into heresy.
 Later Augustinians criticized those who asserted a meaningful role for human free will in their own salvation as covert "Pelagians" or "semi-Pelagians".